NixOS/nix/doc/manual/src/expressions/build-script.md

     So the first step is to set up the environment.
 This is done by calling the `setup` script of the standard environment.
 The environment variable `stdenv` points to the location of the standard environment being used.
-(It wasn't specified explicitly as an attribute in [???](#ex-hello-nix), but `mkDerivation` adds it automatically.)
+(It wasn't specified explicitly as an attribute in Hello's Nix expression, but `mkDerivation` adds it automatically.)

 2. Since Hello needs Perl, we have to make sure that Perl is in the `PATH`.
 The `perl` environment variable points to the location of